TheoSourget/DDSA_Sourget/reports/presentation.md

 Instead of focusing on dataset, focus on task.
 To do so:
 1. Create a dataset of abstract and task associated
-2. Search for discriminative keywords in abstract (TF-IDF)
+2. Search for discriminative keywords in the abstracts (TF-IDF)
 3. Classify the histogram of keywords in new abstract using Random Forest

 To summarize, we have the following pipeline for the project:

 ![](../ressources/presentation_img/final_pipeline.png)

-We have two version of the dataset, using different sources of papers
+We have two versions of the dataset, using different sources of papers
-### First version of dataset using papers from references extraction
+### First version using papers from reference extraction
 ![](../ressources/presentation_img/error_bad_dataset.png)

 ### Second version using papers tagged as "Segmentation" and "Machine Learning" by OpenAlex which cite an organ or a dataset in the abstract